juandcastroj/juandjaramillo/README.md

 <h1 align="center">Hi, I'm Juan David! ⚜</h1>
-<h4 align="center">FrontEnd Developer with emphasis on ReactJs, interested in learning about all kinds of web technologies and a lover of their contribution to society and its global reach.
+<h4 align="center">FrontEnd Developer with emphasis on ReactJs, interested in learning about all kinds of web technologies and a lover of their contribution to society and its global reach. trying to make this a better world.

-- 📫 Contact me in my email **juandavid4130@gmail.com** and my linkedIn **https://www.linkedin.com/in/juan-david-castro-025749a6/**
+ 📫 Contact me in my email **juandavid4130@gmail.com**

-- ⚡ Fun fact **I love music and cycling 🚴**
+ ⚡ Fun fact **I love music and cycling 🚴**

 <h3 align="left">Connect with me:</h3>
 <p align="left">